 We made the move to vacation rentals from hotels when our first child was old enough to start standing in her travel cot and could see us.
 Staying in a hotel with a baby forced us to spend the evening in the dark or to hide in the bathroom – this got old pretty quickly.
 Once we started staying in vacation rentals, there was no looking back.
 We were able to have our own rooms, prepare our own meals and pack much lighter thanks to laundry facilities.

-If you are a family looking to stay in a vacation rental, read these posts:
+If you are a family looking to stay in an Airbnb, check out our best tips to find a kid-friendly Airbnb.

 As travelers who have frequently stayed in vacation rentals, we know what we look for when choosing a place to stay.
 Whether you have a second home to rent or you are a family looking to fund a great adventure, here’s how you can get more bookings on Airbnb by making your vacation rental attractive to families: